 Peak Season Performance

-Two years and multiple peak seasons later:
+Two years and several peak seasons later:

 - Zero performance degradation under load

-- Checkout remains lightning-fast regardless of traffic
+- Checkout stays fast regardless of traffic

-- No emergency server upgrades needed
+- No emergency server upgrades

-- No sleepless nights during Black Friday
+- No sleepless nights through Black Friday

 Competing at the Highest Level